Twitchkidd/web-dev-reboot/README.md

 ## Oh, shoot, that's headings, not comments.
 Lol!

 Aaaanyway, just read last nights' notes, and yessir!
 First step that yellow doesn't work on the background color I gave the site, though it's actually quite nice in dark mode.

+05-01 Okay, well, that's all the way through the HTML tutorial, except for layouts, canvas, svg, and going through all of the rest of the references.
+Mmm, CSS might be worth going through.
+Ahh, JS, too, just for like the string and array methods.
+I'm going to make a commit, though, I feel like it's a distinct point ... regardless of how dang ugly the code is, haha!
+Oh, and server sent events, that's news to me, lol.